maliahavlicek/what2do2day/README.md

  - A google api key [get here](https://developers.google.com/maps/documentation/javascript/get-api-key)
  - [flask-googlemaps](https://github.com/flask-extensions/Flask-GoogleMaps/blob/master/README.md)
  ```$ pip install flask-googlemaps```
+ - a [gmail accoount](https://accounts.google.com/signup) with less secure app access turned on use [this link](https://myaccount.google.com/lesssecureapps?pli=1) after you are signed into the gmail account

 #### Running Locally
 1. Get the code base from git hub by running this command in the terminal of your IDE: